KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/structuring_python_projects.rst

         .gitignore                      # list of file paths and extensions that Git should ignore .readthedocs.yml                # Read the Docs configuration

-    \(1\) *The name of the source code directory should be the same as that of the repository.*
+    \(1\) The name of the source code directory should be the same as that of the repository.

-    \(2\) *For details about `requirements.txt` files see :ref:`Changing package dependencies for a CircleCI build` *
+    \(2\) For details about `requirements.txt` files see :ref:`Changing package dependencies for a CircleCI build`.

-* Separate code that is useful on its own, distinct from the project, into independent packages and repositories.
+* Separate code that is useful on its own--distinct from the project, into independent packages and repositories.